yoshitomo-matsubara/torchdistill/README.md

 and enables you to design (new) experiments simply by editing a yaml file instead of Python code.
 Even when you need to extract intermediate representations in teacher/student models, you will **NOT** need to reimplement the models, that often change the interface of the forward, but instead specify the module path(s) in the yaml file.
+Refer to [this paper](https://arxiv.org/abs/2011.12913) for more details.

 ## Forward hook manager
 Using **ForwardHookManager**, you can extract intermediate representations in model without modifying the interface of its forward function.